Hepatitis A

 - People who provide services to adults who are at higher risk for hepatitis A

-- People with occupational risk for exposure, including healthcare providers
+- People with occupational risk for exposure, including health care providers

 Get Vaccinated

 The best way to prevent hepatitis A is to get the hepatitis A vaccine.
-If you've been vaccinated, you do not need to get vaccinated again.

 You should get the hepatitis A vaccine if: